ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 - proper option handling / error checking / logging
 - option to change the day start/end time
 - option to adjust small file thresholds
+- option to copy the result to the clipboard
 - parallel uploading